Hand-colored photo of cherry-blossom viewing at Mukojima (Takashima, 1897)

 The most famous of them was Mary Leiter, who led a glamorous life as Lady Curzon.
 Her father was a wealthy dry goods merchant from Chicago who made a fortune in partnership with the department store mogul Marshall Field.

 Fellowes stressed that he didn’t model Cora specifically on Mary Leiter.
 But there are many parallels in their lives.
 And Eliza Scidmore’s world intersected with that of Mary Leiter.

 American heiress Mary Leiter, who became Lady Curzon

 I’ve been working my way through some of the classics I missed.
 So far: Middlemarch (tough to absorb in audio of mixed narrators, so I followed along in a paperback), several Edith Wharton novels and Uncle Tom’s Cabin (the reader was brilliant, quite theatrical in his reading).
-My latest listen is one of my all-time favorite books, Willa Cather’s My Antonia.
+A recent listen was one of my all-time favorite books, Willa Cather’s My Antonia.
 Also have on my download list some works by John Muir and the British travel writer Isabella Bird.
 Continue reading →

 My study desk in the Adams Building of the Library of Congress

 Bruce and I are now a 100-percent furloughed household.
 He’s in a “non-essential” federal job and thus on unofficial R&R. And here’s what the government shutdown looks like from my little spot in the universe.
 It’s my tiny “study desk” room at the Library of Congress, on the fifth floor of the Adams Building.